Theaurau John Tany: Claims of divine power

 Writing from ‘the Tent of Judah’ on the ‘Tenth DAY NISAN’ (probably 16 April 1654), Tany addressed a millenarian epistle ‘Unto his Brethren the QUAKERS scornfully so called, who ARE the Children of Abraham, Isaac, and Jacob; who ARE circumcised in Heart’.
 He saluted them as descendants of the Jewish race, an elect remnant who spoke a pure language and trembled at the word of God.
 On 8 May 1654, he issued an edict to all ‘earthen men and women’ announcing that he would shortly proclaim the Law and Gospel from his tent standing in the bounds of the Middle Park at Eltham, Kent.
-On 8 June 1654, he read out a speech in which he laid claim to the crowns of France, Reme, Rome, Naples, Sissiliah and Jerusalem, as well as reaffirming an earlier claim to the crown of England.
+On 8 June 1654, he read out a speech in which he laid claim to the crowns of France, Rome, Naples, Sicily and Jerusalem, as well as reaffirming an earlier claim to the crown of England.
 He did this by repeating Pontius Pilate’s reply to the chief priests of the Jews after Pilate had written ‘JESUS OF NAZARETH THE KING OF THE JEWS’ as the title to be put on Christ's cross:

 What I have written, I have written.